-Four Distinct Schools…One Succinct Mission: Encinitas Country Day School is comprised of four distinct schools — Preschool, Lower School, Middle School and Upper School.
-Each school offers a developmentally appropriate curriculum to support student personal and academic success and prepare students for each successive level, leading ultimately to higher education and life.
+Three Distinct Schools…One Succinct Mission: Encinitas Country Day School is currently comprised of three distinct schools — Preschool, Lower School, and Middle School.
+As the school grows it is expected to expand to serve upper school students.
+The schools are each designed to offer a developmentally appropriate curriculum to support student personal and academic success at each level and prepare students for each successive level, leading ultimately to our own planned upper school, higher education and life.

 ECDS uses specifically designed curriculums to prepare students for successful transition to the next level and inspire a lifelong love of learning.